 The Tribunal considers that, in general, an end of period adjustment mechanism may encourage agencies to propose highly uncertain projects and to overstate costs.
-Therefore, its decision is to limit the scope of this mechanism to exceptional circumstances such as the Sydney Catchment Authorities Shoalhaven Transfer Scheme.
+Therefore, its draft decision is to limit the scope of this mechanism to the Shoalhaven Transfer Scheme.